Cloud Lifted: Aryana Girvan, Healthy Again After Life-Threatening Scare, Keys Clarion's Sweep of Keystone

 “Honestly, I don’t really like to get ourselves in a situation like that,” Campbell said.
 “But now we know we can get ourselves out of it when our backs are against the wall.
 We can respond.
 So that builds confidence.”

-Leah Exley also had eight kills and 11 digs and libero Kennedy Kaye 16 digs for the Panthers.
+Leah Exley also had eight kills and 11 digs, and libero Kennedy Kaye had 16 digs for the Panthers.

 The beat goes on for Clarion, which is breaking in a slew of new starters this season and is off to a 3-0 start.